darwaishx/Deep-Learning-With-Deep-Lens/2-FaceDetection/3-ApprovalWorkflow/README.md

 _We will use the AWS Step Functions service to define and control our overall workflow.
 (For more information: https://aws.amazon.com/step-functions)_

-1. In the AWS Console, click on “Services” in the top, left-hand corner of the screen, and click on “Step Functions” (you can find it by typing _step_ into the search field at the top of the screen).
-2. Click "Get Started", and then click "Author from scratch".
+1. Go to StepFunction in AWS Console at https://console.aws.amazon.com/states/home?region=us-east-1#/
+2. In the left navigation, click "Tasks", then click "Create new activity".
+3. Type ManualStep in the "Activity Name" textbox, and then click "Create Activity".
+4. In the left navigation, click on Dashboard and click Create a state machine
-3. For the name, type _MLApprovalProcess_ (see screenshot below).
+5. Choose "Author from scratch" and for the name, type _MLApprovalProcess_.
-4. For the IAM Role, ensure that the APIGatewayToStepFunctions role is selected.
+6. For the IAM Role, choose the APIGatewayToStepFunctions role that your created above.
-5. In the "Code" section, paste the following code and **replace the strings 111111111111 with your own AWS account Number**:
+7. In the "Code" section, paste the following code and **replace the strings 111111111111 with your own AWS account Id**:
 ```{
   "Comment": "Image review process!",
   "StartAt": "ManualApproval",